Robert Važan

 podman exec -it ollama ollama run llama3.2:1b

-Or alternatively run the CLI interface in a separate container:
+Alternatively, you can run the CLI interface in a separate container:

 podman run -it --rm \